 It has long been taken for granted that an athlete's visual skills will directly (positively or negatively) impact his or her athletic performance.
 Great athletes are said to possess superior visual skills.

-However, while many athletes will try to improve their performance through strength training and conditioning, they will often do little to improve their visual performance.
-Caring for or improving their visual skills often begins and ends with a trip to their team or local eye care professional to be fit with glasses or contact lenses.
-They ignore an aspect of their athletic skills which can be trained and improved like any other.
+However, while many athletes will try to improve their performance through strength and conditioning, they will often do little to improve their visual performance.
+Caring for or improving their visual skills often begins and ends with a trip to their team or local eye care professional to be fitted with glasses or contact lenses.
+They ignore an aspect of their athletic skills which can be trained and improved like any other, visual processing.
 The same holds true in the sport of volleyball.

-Like other athletes, volleyball players are often unaware that visual skills can be evaluated, trained, practiced, and improved: These visual skills include:
+Like other athletes, volleyball players are often unaware that visual skills can be evaluated, analyzed, and trained.

 The aiming of the two eyes is the skill which allows the player to "watch the ball".
 Inaccurate aiming of the two eyes impacts the perception of the position of the ball.
 Deficiencies in eye alignment can cause errors in the timing of attacks, tips, kills and serve reception.